kwetishedanjuma/dfs-channel-analysis/README.md

 ---

-*This repository supports systematic analysis of distributive fluvial systems using manual digitisation and multi-scale statistical approaches.*
+*This repository supports systematic analysis of distributive fluvial systems using manual digitisation in ArcGIS Pro and multi-scale statistical approaches using Python and statistical model (e.g., Regression analysis).*